Skip to main content

 Teaching is much more than a profession; it is a calling.
 Many music educators enter the field hoping to instill a love of music in others.
 Some wish to give students the opportunities they wish they had themselves growing up, to ensure that all students have access to a quality music education, regardless of where students come from.
 Still others want to feel content in their professional lives, hoping to do more with the gifts they have been given.

 Regardless of your “why,” consider Longy as a path to get you there.
 The 10-month, research-based, on-campus Master of Music in Music Education program is designed with teaching artists and musicians in mind.
-With a focus on social justice, access, equity and inclusion in preK-12 music education, the program prepares students to successfully enter the field of music education as practicing educators ready to make their mark in public and private schools, as well as community organizations around the world.
+With a focus on social justice, access, equity and inclusion, the program prepares students to successfully enter the field of music education as practicing educators ready to make their mark in schools and community organizations around the world.

-With an eye towards the future of schooling, our progressive faculty prepare students to successfully meet the needs of both national education mandates and preK-12 students, including over 400 hours in the classroom during the program.
-Upon graduation, students are poised to become preK-12 certified experts and leaders in the field of music education, where they serve as models of culturally responsive and relevant teaching in today’s schools.
+With an eye towards the future of education, our progressive faculty prepare students to successfully meet the needs of the modern classroom, becoming familiar with the latest national standards and practices.
+Licensure Track students will experience over 400 hours in the classroom during the program.
+Upon graduation, both Licensure Track and Non-Licensure Track students are poised to become experts and leaders in the field of music education, where they serve as models of culturally responsive and relevant teaching in today’s schools.
 There is no time better than the present to turn your “why” into “why not?”
 Let us give you the tools to help you get there!
 We look forward to welcoming you into our community!

 Admissions Requirements